 Luis Pérez, Ph.
 D., Technical Assistance Specialist, National Center on Accessible Materials for Learning (AEM Center) at CAST, Representing the Inclusive Learning Network, International Society for Technology in Education

-Luis Pérez is the current President of the Inclusive Learning Network of the International Society for Technology in Education (ISTE), which named him its 2016 Outstanding Inclusive Educator.
+Luis Pérez is the Past-President of the Inclusive Learning Network of the International Society for Technology in Education (ISTE), which named him its 2016 Outstanding Inclusive Educator.
+Luis is also the recipient of one of ISTE’s 2020 Making It Happen Awards.
 Luis is a technical assistance specialist for the National Center on Accessible Educational Materials at CAST.
 In this role, he promotes the creation, delivery and use of high quality accessible educational materials and technologies to support equitable learning opportunities for all students.
 He holds a doctorate in special education and a master’s degree in instructional technology from the University of South Florida.
 He was selected as an Apple Distinguished Educator (ADE) in 2009, and as a Google in Education Certified Educator in 2014.
 Luis has published three books on accessibility, mobile learning and UDL: Mobile Learning for All (Corwin Press), Dive into UDL (ISTE) and Learning on the Go (CAST Publishing).
 In addition to his work in educational technology, Luis is an avid photographer whose work has been featured in Better Photography magazine, Business Insider, the New York Times Bits Blog and the Sydney Morning Herald.

 Contact the Education/Learning Team at Education-LearningStrand@atia.org

 Transition and Workplace Accessibility